mia-platform/documentation/docs/development_suite/api-console/api-design/merge_collaboration.md

 ---

 :::caution
-This feature is not a `git merge`, which means it does not include all the content of the project repository during the comparison between the two branches.

-Currently, it includes only the configurations included in the _Design_ sections of the Console with the exception of:

-- Visualize
-- Advanced
+During the merge process, please remember that:

+- the configuration included in the _Visualize_ are not included and must be manually updated
+- the configuration included in the _Advanced_ section can be merged if the [Enhanced Project Workflow](/development_suite/set-up-infrastructure/enhanced-project-workflow.md) is enabled, otherwise must be manually updated
-This means that the Merge process will not allow you to compare the content coming from these two sections, as well as any other configuration included in the project repository but not in Console (such as pipelines for CI/CD operations or the content of the `mlp.yaml` file used by **mlp**).
+- all configuration files manually managed inside the project repoisitory (such as pipelines for CI/CD operations or the content of the `mlp.yaml` file used by **mlp**) are not included in the merge process and must be manually updated
-After completing the merge operation, these configurations will not be modified in the current working branch.

-To update these configurations, you will have to manually update them in the current working branch.
+If your project might have updates related to these points, please remember to check these configurations after the merge to ensure you have your branch up-to-date.
 :::

 Within the project, different users can concurrently work on the same branch while having visibility of any configuration changes made by other users.